BulletButcher88/react-chat-app/README.md

 First you'll need to fork or download the respository.
 Then in terminal you'll install the node modules

-## Available Scripts

-To run the app, please first:

 ### `npm i`